filecoin-project/lotus-docs/content/en/docs/storage-providers/lotus/benchmarks/index.md

 ---
-title: 'Lotus Miner: Benchmarks'
+title: "Benchmarks"
-description: 'Lotus comes with a benchmarking tool that can be used to test how long each resource-intensive mining operation takes.
-This guide describes how to install the benchmarking tool, and some basic operations.'
+description: "Lotus comes with a benchmarking tool that can be used to test how long each resource-intensive mining operation takes.
+This guide describes how to install the benchmarking tool, and some basic operations."
-breadcrumb: 'Benchmarks'
+lead: "Lotus comes with a benchmarking tool that can be used to test how long each resource-intensive mining operation takes.
+This guide describes how to install the benchmarking tool, and some basic operations."
+draft: false
+menu:
+    docs:
+        parent: "storage-providers"
+weight: 20
+toc: true
 ---

-# {{ $frontmatter.title }}

-{{ $frontmatter.description }}

 ## Installation